Greater scaup: Threats

-Common predators of the greater scaup are owls, skunks, raccoons, foxes, coyotes, and humans.
-Greater scaup often find themselves entangled in fishing nets, thus large numbers of them drown in nets each year.
-Greater scaup can catch avian influenza, so future outbreaks have the potential to threaten greater scaup populations.
+Common predators of the greater scaup are owls, foxes, skunks, raccoons, coyotes, and humans.
+Greater scaup often become entangled in fishing nets, and large numbers of them drown in this way each year.
+Greater scaup can catch avian influenza, so future outbreaks have the potential to threaten their populations.

 Although the greater scaup faces numerous threats, the most significant challenge to their survival is habitat degradation caused by a mix of human development and runoff.
 Greater scaup, when moulting and during the winter, are threatened by escalated levels of organochloride contaminants.
 Oil and sewage pollution also threaten this duck.
-Since 80% of the greater scaup population winters in the urbanized part of the Atlantic Flyway, these ducks are subject to high levels of organic contaminates, along with increased levels of heavy metals in foods and habitat.
+Since 80% of the greater scaup population winters in the urbanised part of the Atlantic Flyway, these ducks are subject to high levels of organic contaminants, along with increased levels of heavy metals in foods and habitat.

-A joint group of American and Canadian scientists researching scaup migration across the Great Lakes found that 100% of female greater scaup, and 77% of female lesser scaup, had escalated levels of selenium in their bodies.
-Selenium is an occurring semimetallic trace element that occurs naturally in some soils and minute amounts are necessary for animal life.
-However excessive selenium can cause reproductive harm and is highly toxic.
-On their migration across the Great Lakes, greater scaups are at risk of ingesting selenium by eating the invasive zebra mussels, which can render a hen infertile.
-This sterilization of hens is causing the population to decrease.
+A joint group of American and Canadian scientists researching scaup migration across the Great Lakes found that 100% of female greater scaup and 77% of female lesser scaup had escalated levels of selenium in their bodies.
+Selenium is a semimetallic trace element that occurs naturally in some soils; minute amounts of it are necessary for animal life.
+However, excessive selenium can cause reproductive harm and is highly toxic.
+On their migration across the Great Lakes, greater scaups are at risk of ingesting selenium by eating the invasive zebra mussels, which can render the female scaup infertile.
+This sterilization is causing the population to decrease.

 In a study of 107 scaup, they all had traces of iron, zinc, manganese, copper, lead, cadmium, cobalt and nickel in their tissue samples with varying concentrations of metals in different types of tissues.
-Further analysis revealed that the kidneys had the highest levels of cadmium, the liver had the highest levels of copper and manganese, the liver and the stomach had the highest levels of zinc, and the lungs and liver had the highest levels of iron.
-There was no difference in concentration when comparing genders.
+The kidneys had the highest levels of cadmium, the liver had the highest levels of copper and manganese, the liver and the stomach had the highest levels of zinc, and the lungs and liver had the highest levels of iron.
+There was no difference in concentrations when comparing sexes.